opencv/opencv/doc/tutorials/photo/hdr_imaging/hdr_imaging.rst

     Ptr<MergeMertens> merge_mertens = createMergeMertens();
     merge_mertens->process(images, fusion);

-  There is an alternative way to merge our exposures in case we don't need HDR image.
+  There is an alternative way to merge our exposures in case when we don't need HDR image.
 This process is called exposure fusion and produces LDR image that doesn't require gamma correction.
 It also doesn't use exposure values of the photographs.

 6. **Write results**